 Life-Nonlife Consolidated Return.
-If the corporation is the common parent of a life-nonlife consolidated group, check boxes 1 and 2 of Item A. See Temporary Regulations section 1.1502-47T(s) for the filing requirements of a life-nonlife consolidated group.
+If the corporation is the common parent of a life-nonlife consolidated group, check boxes 1 and 2 of Item A.

+Filing requirements.
+The common parent of a life-nonlife consolidated group is required to do the following.